Zettelkasten-Method/zettelkasten.de/content/course/index.md

 If you have further questions, feel free to email me: <%= email("saschafast@gmail.com", subject: "ZK 101 Workshop Question", text: "Send an Email") %>

+> You have such a dedication to knowledge that is very inspiring and you manage to communicate this dedication in the course.
+>
+> In terms of the course content I find the combination of Deep Work and the Atom to be the most transformative notion, usually when I tried to build my zettelkasten before the course I did either: meandering through a topic and finding links to other concepts or just briefly jotting down (until now I tried to build a physical zk with actual paper zettles!) something quickly not working through the concept very deeply.
+>
+> I also found the analogy of knowledge work as physical exercise very useful.
+With workout you get results from being careful with what you do and how you do it (e.g. "junk miles" as supposed to deliberately training in zone 2 or zone 5).
+Same with knowledge: use better methods and get better results.
+>
+> Again, thank you so much for the course.<br>
+> ---David J.

 ## FAQ

 ### What's the cohort schedule?